thomasphys/StudentDocker/README.md

 If the clock appears on your screen, you are pretty much done!
 The only difference is that when you are running your docker client, I found starting it using the following command set up the proper display,

-`docker run -it -r DISPLAY=$DISPLAY -u root --name test thomasmcelroy/saporientation`
+`docker run -it -e DISPLAY=$DISPLAY -u root --name test thomasmcelroy/saporientation`

 This is assuming the `$DISPLAY` variable is set as the guide recommended.
 To check that it worked, repeat the above steps of installing graphical suite and running `xclock`.